 - ⅛ teaspoon salt

-- 6 large cobs of corn, shucked
+- 6 large cobs corn shucked

 - 1 Tablespoon olive oil

-- 1 ounce queso fresco or cotija cheese, crumbled (see note)
+- 1 ounce queso fresco or cotija cheese crumbled (see note)

 Instructions